Talk Sense: Communicating to Lead and Learn

 Your transformational experience will take place in stories about interactions at home as well as work, and so will help you to integrate your home and work lives.
 Integrating the two is vital to leadership effectiveness.

-Purchasing with a Purchase Order or Check and/or ordering 50 copies or more?
-Call Gail at 978-263-9449.
-Click here to inquire about Shipping Costs outside Continental U.S. (48 States)
+Purchasing with a purchase order or check and/or ordering 50 copies or more?
+Call the Publications Manager at 978-263-9449 or email us here.
+Click here to inquire about shipping costs outside the continental U.S.